Pompeo meets with Taliban negotiators in Qatar ahead of US troop withdrawal | DW | 21.11.2020

 US Secretary of State Mike Pompeo met with negotiators from the Afghan government and the Taliban separately in Doha.
-A senior official said the two were "very close" to breaking a longstanding deadlock in peace talks.
+A senior official said negotiators were "very close" to breaking a longstanding deadlock.

 US Secretary of State Mike Pompeo met with negotiators from both the Afghan government and the Taliban during his visit to Qatar’s capital, Doha, on Saturday.